HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 At the beginning each data has same sample weight = 1/8.

 Suppose we select weight = 176 to split node, patients' weight > 176 as `Yes` and patients' weight < as `No`.
-For `Yes` we have 3 correct, 0 incorrect and for `No` we have 4 correct and 1 incorrect (#4).
+For `Yes` prediction we have 3 correct, 0 incorrect, and for `No` prediction we have 4 correct and 1 incorrect (#4).
 Then next step we reweigh #4 data with higher sample weight than others since it is misclassified

 | # | chest | weight | disease | new sample weight|
 | --- | --- | --- | --- | --- |